jordan-public/order-pool-dex/README.md

 - Change the ChainLink oracle used.
 - Withdraw any funds other than the protocol fees.

+In order to prevent flash loan attacks, contracts cannot:
+- Be takers on Order Pool DEX.
+- Withdraw previously deposited funds as makers.

+However, contracts can act as makers, welcome to increase the liquidity of the market.
+This also presents and opportunity for automated participants to act as market makers.

 ## Future Work

 To allow order cancellations, the execution should be divided in "epochs".
 Orders should should be withdrawn regardless of their execution status at the end of the epoch.